 Hormone levels can vary between cycles, so a single test provides a snapshot rather than a definitive prediction

-Your fertility specialist will take time to explain every result in context and ensure you understand what the findings mean for your individual situation.
-A single assessment provides a reliable baseline, but your doctor may recommend repeat testing or additional investigations — such as a hysterosalpingogram (HSG) or hysteroscopy — if anything warrants a closer look.
+Every result is explained in context so you understand what the findings mean for your individual situation.
+A single assessment provides a reliable baseline, but repeat testing or additional investigations, such as a hysterosalpingogram (HSG) or hysteroscopy, may be recommended if anything warrants a closer look.

 How Much Does Female Fertility Assessment Cost in Thailand?